tower1ight/World/0.Sessions and Planning/C.04/Myths/The Mindless.md

 Ok what do we know about these fucks
 - they watchin
-- they are part of an old battle
+- they are part of an old battle\
+Whats to know
+- Arcadian Mind Control
 -
+- Signs of Infection (optional detail reward)